 What Is The Proper Dose?

+It can be difficult to know how much of your cholesterol lowering drugs you should consume.
+How many cholesterol lowering drugs are too many?
+And, what combination of cholesterol lowering drugs may no longer be benefitial?
 Each person’s dosage of any statin drug should be as low as possible to achieve the target LDL cholesterol.
 This is particularly important for the elderly, women, and those of lesser weight.
 While seniors comprise only 17% of the U.S. population, they sustain 51% of the deaths from medication reactions.
 Studies have shown that up to 17% of all hospitalizations of the seniors are related to medication reactions.
 Often overlooked are women and certain minority groups such as Asians who are smaller in size.
 Treating these with regular dosage could be a prescription for disaster.